-Day 14: Shanghai Meals: B, L, D
+Day 24: Shanghai Meals: B, L, D

-Today's explorations include the peaceful Yu Garden and a quick visit to old town.
+Today's explorations include the peaceful Yu Garden and a visit to the old town.
 Admire the magnificent colonial architecture with a stroll along the Bund, before visiting the Silk Factory.
-Sightseeing today involves a full day of touring around the centre of the city including 3-4 hours on foot.
-Dine on Shanghaiese cuisine tonight.
-An optional acrobat show is available this evening (time permitting, payable locally).
+Sightseeing today involves a full day of touring around the centre of the city, including 3-4 hours on foot.
+End the evening with the fascinating ERA acrobatic show.

-Yu Gardens - The Yu Gardens is seen as one of the most perfect examples of Chinese garden style.
+Yu Gardens - The Yu Gardens is seen as one of the most perfect examples of Chinese style gardens.
 Built by the Ming-era governor, Pan Yunduan, as a retirement gift for his father, the Yu Gardens is home to exquisite jade rock, goldfish-filled ponds and stunning, tranquil pavilions.